mozilla/anodejsholidayseason/localization/localization_part_2.md

 In our previous post "How to Localize Your Node.js service", we learned how to add i18n-abide to our code.

 We wrapped strings in templates files as well as JavaScript files with calls to a function `gettext`.
 As developers, our work ends there.
-But the work of getting our copy localized has just begun.
+But the work of getting our prose localized has just begun.

 ## The toolchain